StarboiHooch/TestingRails/README.md

 -  When an action does not explicitly render a view (or otherwise trigger an HTTP response), Rails will automatically render a view that matches the name of the controller and action.

 > Application classes and modules are available everywhere, you do not need and should not load anything under app with require.

+>  partials are named with a leading underscore to distinguish them from regular views, even though they are referred to without the underscore.